 Somewhat reserved, love building relationships with people.
 Also love hanging out and having fun.
-Would rather sit at a restaurant, watch a film, or go to a concert than sky-dive or go clubbing.
+Would rather discover restaurants, see a film, or attend to a concert than sky-dive or go clubbing.

 Some paradoxes.. an artist's temperament, but reliably calm and self-collected.
 Confident but self-effacing.
-Searching for beauty while doing an MBA.
+Searching for beauty while doing an MBA/now working in consulting.
 (I'll let you know how that works out.)

 opening bottles of wine

 Films: Moonrise Kingdom, Baraka, Match Point, Inception, Ronin, Lost in Translation